 the penalty was either excessive or inappropriate.

-COMMON SEAL

-If Surfing New Zealand Incorporated is required to have a common seal it is kept in the control of the Board and may be affixed to any document only by resolution of the Board and in the presence of and with the accompanying signatures of the Chairperson and another Board Member.

-ALTERATIONS OF RULES
+ALTERATIONS OF CONSTITUTION

 The Constitution may only be altered, added to or rescinded by Special Resolution passed at a General Meeting.

-No alteration, addition to or revision of this Constitution is approved if it affects the not-for-profit objects, personal benefit prohibition or the winding-up rules of Surfing New Zealand Incorporated.
-This Rule 26.2 must not be removed from the Constitution and must be included in any alteration of, addition to or revision of the Constitution.
+No alteration, addition to or revision of this Constitution is approved if it would allow personal pecuniary profits to any individual.
+This Rule 28.228.2 must not be removed from the Constitution and must be included in any alteration of, addition to or revision of the Constitution.

+If an amendment to this Constitution would have no more than a minor effect or is to correct errors or makes similar technical alterations, the Board may give notice of the amendment to every Member stating the text of the amendment and the right of Members to object to the amendment.
+If the Board does not receive any objections from Members within 20 Working Days after the date on which the notice is sent, or any longer period of time that the Board decides, the Board may make that amendment.
+If it does receive an objection, the Board may not make the amendment.

-APPLICATION OF INCOME AND PROHIBITION ON PERSONAL BENEFIT
+PROHIBITION ON PERSONAL BENEFIT

-The income and property of Surfing New Zealand Incorporated must be applied solely towards the promotion of the Objects.
+The Officers and Members may not receive any distributions of profit or income from Surfing New Zealand Incorporated.
+This does not prevent Officers or Members:

+receiving reimbursement of actual and reasonable expenses incurred, or

+entering into any transactions with Surfing New Zealand Incorporated for goods or services supplied to or from them, which are at arms’ length, relative to what would occur between unrelated parties,

-No Member of Surfing New Zealand Incorporated, or anyone associated with a Member, is allowed to take part in, or influence any decision made by Surfing New Zealand Incorporated in respect of payments to, or on behalf of, the Member or associated person of any income, benefit, or advantage.
+provided no Officer or Member is allowed to influence any such decision made by Surfing New Zealand Incorporated in respect of payments or transactions between it and them, their direct family or any associated entity.

-Except as provided in this Constitution:

-No portion of the income or property of Surfing New Zealand Incorporated is paid or transferred, directly or indirectly, by way of dividend, bonus, or otherwise to any Member or Board Member; and

-No remuneration or other benefit in money or money’s worth is paid, or given, by the organisation to any Member or Board Member except under Rule 27.4.

-Any payments made to a Member or to a person associated with a Member, must be for goods or services that advance the not for profit purpose of Surfing New Zealand Incorporated and must be reasonable and relative to payments that would be made between unrelated parties.
 This provision and its effect must not be removed from this Constitution and must be included in any alteration of, addition to, or revision of, this Constitution.

-LIQUIDATION
+LIQUIDATION AND REMOVAL

+The Board must give notice to all Members at least 20 Working Days of a proposed motion:

+to appoint a liquidator;

+to remove Surfing New Zealand Incorporated from the Register of Incorporated Societies; or

+for the distribution of Surfing New Zealand Incorporated’s surplus assets.

+The notice must comply with section 228 of the Act and include details of the General Meeting at which the proposed motion is to be considered.

 Surfing New Zealand Incorporated must be liquidated if:

 at a General Meeting of its Members, a Special Resolution is passed appointing a liquidator and requiring Surfing New Zealand Incorporated to be liquidated;